About ISE'25

 - In the submitted paper, any artifact in a repository or website that allows identifying the authorship should not be mentioned.
 If any artifact needs to be made available, it should be anonymized in the repository/website.

-After the paper acceptance, all the paper information (without anonymization) can be included in the camera-ready version.
+After the paper's acceptance, all the paper information (without anonymization) can be included in the camera-ready version.

 Any questions about the preparation of the paper following the double-blind rules can be sent to the Program Committee Chairs.